Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Introduction

+Recent advances have explored formal verification frameworks such as Signal Temporal Logic (STL) \citep{arechiga2019specifying} and Differential Dynamic Logic (DDL) \citep{selvaraj2022formal} to ensure safety in autonomous vehicles.
+For instance, \cite{sahin2020autonomous} propose a hybrid STL and mixed-integer programming (MIP) framework for decision-making and monitoring. \cite{arechiga2019specifying} utilizes STL to specify and verify safety properties of AVs.
+Similarly, \cite{selvaraj2022formal} apply DDL to formally develop provably safe behaviors in automated driving. \cite{barhoumi2024formal, barhoumi2024formally} investigate traffic safety using conflict-based techniques and adaptive speed control, combining formal logic with real-time traffic data. \cite{nour2023toward} present a framework for monitoring microscopic traffic parameters using STL, further reinforcing the potential of logic-based safety enforcement in dynamic driving environments.
+Compared to these model-based approaches, our method integrates symbolic first-order logic (FOL) within a model-free DRL framework, offering a rule-driven yet data-adaptive safety filter that is interpretable, flexible, and computationally efficient to implement.

-One interesting and effective way to enhance the safety of DRL systems is through injecting human-like reasoning into training process of DRL systems using symbolic logical rules \citep{cropper2022inductive}.
-Symbolic logic-based methods \citep{calegari2020logic} are well-suited for integrating human external knowledge \citep{de2019neuro,sarker2021neuro} into the learning process using logical rules \citep{riegel2020logical}.
-In fact, Neuro-symbolic approaches aim to integrate NNs with symbolic reasoning techniques to leverage the statistical learning capabilities of NNs with the interpretability and knowledge driven reasoning abilities of symbolic methods \citep{yu2021recent, dong2019neural}.
-Symbolic logics provide transparent and interpretable knowledge representation \citep{hazra2023deep}, aiding in understanding and validating agent's actions.
+One interesting and effective way to enhance the safety of DRL systems is through injecting human-like reasoning into training process of DRL systems using symbolic logical rules \citep{cropper2022inductive, calegari2020logic}, which are well-suited for integrating human external knowledge \citep{de2019neuro, sarker2021neuro} into the learning process using logical rules \citep{riegel2020logical}.
+For instance, neuro-symbolic approaches aim to integrate NNs with symbolic reasoning techniques to leverage the statistical learning capabilities of NNs with the interpretability and knowledge-driven reasoning abilities of symbolic methods \citep{dong2019neural}.
+Symbolic logic provides transparent and interpretable knowledge representation \citep{hazra2023deep}, aiding in understanding and validating the agent's actions.
 The encoding of domain-specific rules enhances generalization across different tasks, improving the transferability of learned policies and reducing the need for extensive retraining in new scenarios \citep{belle2020symbolic}.
 Prior knowledge incorporation for guiding the agent reduces sample complexity, leading to data efficiency and faster convergence \citep{kimura2021neuro}.
-Moreover, symbolic logics enable specifying safety constraints, thereby enforcing the constraints during the learning process and preventing the agent from taking unsafe actions.
+Moreover, symbolic logic enables specifying safety constraints, thereby enforcing the constraints during the learning process and preventing the agent from taking unsafe actions.